-The Hazard Management of the Cayman Islands (HMCI) has begun the development of the Island-wide Emergency Alert System that will notify the public when a threat is declared.
+The Hazard Management of the Cayman Islands (HMCI) has developed an Island-wide Emergency Alert System that will notify the public when a major threat is declared.

-The Emergency Alert System that the Islands have been using for the past years has been a press release on all media houses to advise the public.
-The press release notification is also posted on the HMCI website and their social media accounts.
+When a major threat is declared, a release is issued to all media houses to advise the public and the notification is also posted on the HMCI website and social media accounts.

 In March 2022, the Cayman Islands Government launched the National Emergency Notification System (NENS).
 In the event of a national disaster or emergency, this system enables direct communication with all subscribed users in the Cayman Islands.
 Developed by Hazard Management Cayman Islands (HMCI) in collaboration with local and regional stakeholders, NENS is a FREE mobile app that delivers emergency alerts by email, SMS and app notification.
 Residents and visitors can download the app on their mobile devices by going to nens.gov.ky.